ivanrod-gh/blackjack/README.md

 Black Jack

-This is the Black Jack game (some variation).
+This is the Black Jack game (some kind of variation).

 Rules:
 At the game start player (user) must input his name.
 Only one player allowed.
 Player and  dealer (Bank) has a 100 coins at the beginning of the game.